levideutsch/react-phase-2-project/README.md

-# Welcome to "Not Air B&B"!
+# Welcome to "Not airbnb"!

 ## About:
    Have you ever heard of passive income?
 Ok great!
 Well one of the best ways for one to create wealth passively is to own realestate.
-One of the most popular forms of creating wealth through realestate is through AirB&B. In short AirB&B is basically car sharing (Uber, Lyft) but for homes.
+One of the most popular forms of creating wealth through realestate is through Airbnb.
+In short Airbnb is basically car sharing (Uber, Lyft) but for homes.
 One can rent our their home for a weekend and make a few thousand dollars or so.

-#### I created an application similar to AirB&B which allows users to post their properties, set their price per night, and set distance just like the real AirB&B does.
+#### I created an application similar to Airbnb which allows users to post their properties, set their price per night, and set distance just like the real Airbnb does.

 ## How to start it up:
     Clone the repository and open it in your terminal.